barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 There are five weekly nets run by the Brisbane Amateur Radio Club members.
 All licensed amateurs are welcome to join us.

 # Monday Evening HF Net

 The HF net is run each Monday night at 8:00PM onwards.

 First up on the night will start with **3.630MHz** and the modulation mode is LSB or SSB.

-This net is run by members who will use VK4RMC 70cm repeater (RX 439.975MHz, TX 434.975MHz, tone 91.5) as a secondary communication channel to set everyone up if there is any change to the frequency.

 Note that horizontally polarised antennas are being used.
 Directional, vertically polarised antennas may not be suitable.

+# Monday Evening VHF Net

+The net is held on VHF on Monday evenings from 7:00PM onwards on the Mount Coot-tha repeater.

+Adjust your radio to **RX 146.650MHz**, **TX 146.050MHz** and tone 91.5.

-# Wednesday Evening UHF Net
+# Wednesday Evening VHF Net

-The net is held on UHF on Wednesday evenings from 8:00PM onwards on the Mount Coot-tha repeater.
+The net is held on VHF on Wednesday evenings from 8:00PM onwards on the Mount Coot-tha repeater.

-Adjust your radio to **RX 439.975MHz**, **TX 434.975MHz** and tone 91.5 or access Echolink VK4BA-R.
+Adjust your radio to **RX 146.650MHz**, **TX 146.050MHz** and tone 91.5.

-# Friday Evening UHF Net
+# Friday Evening VHF Net

-The net is held on UHF on Fridayday evenings from 8:00PM onwards on the Mount Coot-tha repeater.
+The net is held on VHF on Fridayday evenings from 8:00PM onwards on the Mount Coot-tha repeater.

-Adjust your radio to **RX 439.975MHz**, **TX 434.975MHz** and tone 91.5 or access Echolink VK4BA-R.
+Adjust your radio to **RX 146.650MHz**, **TX 146.050MHz** and tone 91.5.

 # Sunday Evening 6m Net